Spanish Texas: Peace with France

 With France no longer a threat to Spain's North American interests, the Spanish monarchy commissioned the Marquis of Rubí to inspect all of the presidios on the northern frontier of New Spain and make recommendations for the future.
 Rubí's two-year journey, beginning in early 1766, covered 7,000 mi from the Gulf of California to East Texas.
 This was the first comprehensive look at the New Spain frontier since the 1720s, when Pedro de Rivera conducted his expedition.
 Rubí was unimpressed with the presidio at San Saba, which he declared to be the worst in the kingdom of New Spain.
 He recommended that only the presidios at San Antonio and La Bahía be maintained, and that East Texas be totally abandoned, with all population moving to San Antonio.
 With Louisiana in Spanish control, there was no need for Los Adaes to reside so closely to Natchitoches, especially after the missions had relocated to San Antonio.
 In August 1768, the acting governor, Juan María Vicencio, Baron of Ripperdà, moved his headquarters and the garrison to San Antonio, and in 1772 San Antonio became the new Texas capital.
 Los Adaes was abandoned completely.
 The new governor also augmented the garrison at San Antonio to protect the town from recurring Indian attacks.
 A new presidio, Fuerte de Santa Cruz de Cibolo, was also established 40 mi southeast of San Antonio to protect farmers and ranchers from attacks.

 As a result of Rubí's recommendations, Presidio de San Agustín de Ahumada was closed in 1771, leaving the Texas coast unoccupied except for La Bahía.
 In July 1772, however, the governor of Texas heard rumors that English traders were building a settlement in the area of the Texas coast that had been abandoned.
 The commander of La Bahía was sent to find the settlement, but saw no sign of other Europeans.
-His expedition did, however, discover that the San Jacinto River emptied into Galveston Bay and not into the Gulf of Mexico.
+His expedition did, however, trace the San Jacinto River to its mouth where it emptied into Galveston Bay.